Toxic Substances Control Act of 1976: Implementation

 There have been many challenges in the implementation of TSCA.
 First, according to David Markell, Professor of Law at Florida State University, TSCA and preexisting regulations have "an after-the-fact focus" that fails to protect individuals before toxic substances are released in products and is media focused without addressing how to control pollution within communities.

 Second, TSCA implementation is difficult because of the number of chemicals in the US market and high costs associated with fully assessing the toxic impacts of so many chemicals on human health and the environment.
 62,000 chemicals on the market at the time were listed on the original TSCA Inventory of Chemical Substances.
 TSCA "grandfathered" these 62,000 chemicals, allowing these substances to remain on the market without first assessing toxic impacts.
 New chemicals, however, would be subject to review for health and environmental risks.
 Since then number of chemicals listed on the TSCA Inventory has grown to roughly 84,000.
 The EPA has only required approximately 200 of these 84,000 chemicals to be tested, and of the 22,000 chemicals introduced since 1976, chemical manufacturers have produced very little data for the EPA on potential health and/or environmental impacts.

-Third, even though TSCA gives authority to the EPA to test the existing chemicals through the EPA's own rule making process, the EPA has difficulty obtaining the data needed to determine their risks.
-It is difficult to collect information from industries about the risks of chemicals and the EPA has concluded that conducting its own testing is too costly.

-The EPA is authorized to require industry to perform testing of chemicals being produced in substantial quantities or if the EPA finds that the manufacturing, production or use of a chemical "may present an unreasonable risk of injury to health or the environment."
+Third, even though, prior to 2016, TSCA gave authority to the EPA to require testing chemicals through rule making process, EPA had difficulty obtaining the data needed to determine their risks.
+It was difficult to collect information from industries about the risks of chemicals and EPA has concluded that conducting its own testing is too costly.
+EPA is authorized to require industry to perform testing of chemicals being produced in substantial quantities or if EPA finds that the manufacturing, production or use of a chemical "may present an unreasonable risk of injury to health or the environment."

 The only information required from chemical producers is chemical identities, names, and molecular structures, categories of use, amount manufactured and processed for each category of use, descriptions of byproducts resulting from manufacture, processing, use, and disposal, environmental and health effects, number of individuals exposed, number of employees exposed and the duration of exposure, and manner or method of chemical disposal.

-In order to obtain more information related to chemical risks, the EPA must ask chemical companies to do testing.
-This occurs either by (1) mutual agreement, or (2) voluntary industry efforts under the HPV Challenge Program.
+In order to obtain more information related to chemical risks, the EPA may require manufacturers to conduct testing.
+This occurs either by (1) mutual agreement, (2) voluntary industry efforts, such as those under the HPV Challenge Program, (3) by rule, or (4) by order.
 The EPA has also created the Sustainable Futures (SF) Initiative model, which allows companies to voluntarily screen their products that might pose risks to human health or the environment.
 Through this initiative, the EPA hopes to enable manufacturers to better predict hazards and exposures of their products.
 The program is designed to enable companies to bring safer chemicals to the market.